mpiorowski/rusve/README.md

 https://www.upsend.app

 ### Currently working on...
-- Comment whole codebase :)
+- Telemetry
+- Markdown
 - TESTS!
-- Add service to service auth using grpc build in system
-- Markdown
+- Build in gRPC auth
-- Telemetry
+- Comment whole codebase
-- Make it more resistanc to no js
 - **Any other feature You will request :)**

 ## Application